 Student Health & Counseling (SHC)

-Conveniently located, CHC is inside the Memorial Student Affairs Building (MSAB) in the middle of UNK's campus.
+Conveniently located, SHC is inside the Memorial Student Affairs Building (MSAB) in the middle of UNK's campus.
 Medical and mental health records are privileged communication and strict policies protect confidentiality.
 Information from records will not be released without written authorization from the student.

 Emergency Crisis Phone (after business hours): 308-865-8248